Nike-Inc/spark-expectations/docs/user_guide/notifications/pagerduty_notifications.md

 ### Notification Config Parameters

 !!! info "user_config.se_notifications_enable_pagerduty"
-    Master toggle to enable pagerduty notifications (this will create incidents for your service!)
+    Master toggle to enable PagerDuty notifications (this will create incidents for your service!)

 ??? info "Notification triggers"
     These parameters control **when** notifications are sent during Spark-Expectations runs.
 This would create a new incident per enabled trigger.
     `Hover over each parameter to see a short description.`

-    - <abbr title="Master toggle to enable pagerduty notifications">user_config.se_notifications_enable_pagerduty</abbr>
+    - <abbr title="Master toggle to enable PagerDuty notifications">user_config.se_notifications_enable_pagerduty</abbr>
     - <abbr title="Enable notifications when job starts">user_config.se_notifications_on_start</abbr>
     - <abbr title="Enable notifications when job ends">user_config.se_notifications_on_completion</abbr>
     - <abbr title="Enable notifications on failure">user_config.se_notifications_on_fail</abbr>